JimmyLamothe/autofront/README.md

 This is useful for development and gives you a simple web-based interface for your programs.
 But you can also easily access the server from your phone or another computer on the local network.

-First, you need the local ip address of the computer running the autofront Flask server.
+First, you need the local ip address of the computer running autofront.
 This step varies from system to system.
 On Mac or Linux, type the following command in the terminal:

 ```
 ipconfig getifaddr en0